cppLawyer/DoS-Attack-High_Performance/README.md

 # DoS-Attack-High_Performance

+- This DoS-Attacker program is for education purposes only
+- The program is written in C++
-DoS-Attack program for education purposes made with C++  i squeezed out all the performance so have fun
+- I squeezed out all the performance so.....

+Step 1: Download

+Step 2: #include

+Step 3: /

+Example:

+#include <iostream>
+#include "DoS.h"

+int main() {

+DoS::Execute();

+return 0;
+}

+\

+Thats it....